Magic suitcase Franconia

 bookable additional nights

-- 7 nights accommodation with breakfast in 4-star-superior hotel Royal Palace in central Bamberg
+- 7 nights with breakfast in the 4-star superior hotel Residenzschloss in Bamberg's central location.

-- city tour by bike (3 hours) of Bamberg
+- guided tour of Bamberg by bike (3 hours)

 Worth knowing about your Radial Tour Bamberg

 Please find more information about the Radial Tour Bamberg below.
 If you have any further questions feel free to contact us by phone: 0049 - (0) 6421 - 886890.

 Arrival by train: Bamberg is easy to reach by train from all major cities in Germany.
 From Bamberg main station we recommend taking a taxi.